quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part25_Letting_the_Par.md

 ??x

 #### Liquidated Damages Provision
 Background context: In 1979, C&H Sugar contracted with Sun Ship to build a sugar ship for $25 million.
-The agreement included a liquidated damages provision of $17,000 per day if delivered late.
+The agreement included a liquidated damages provision of$17,000 per day if delivered late.
 This provision was intended to ensure that both parties agreed on the amount of damages in advance and avoid uncertainty.

 The first test for enforcement is whether the party suffering the loss can prove actual damages.
 The second test is whether the parties were sophisticated enough to reasonably predict the probable extent of their losses.
 :p What is a liquidated damages provision, and what tests must be met for it to be enforced?